 Next, select “Privacy & Security” and click Clear Data.

 If clearing browser cache and deleting cookies fixed it for you, awesome!
 If not, then read on.

-If you use a caching plugin, the next thing you should try is clearing your WordPress cache.
+If you use a caching plugin (WP super cache or similar), the next thing you should try is clearing your WordPress cache.